-The Game Awards is slated for Dec.
-7 at The Los Angeles Theater, and the show is looking to grow further in its fourth year with more interactive features and broadcasts in additional countries.
+The Game Awards is slated for December 7 at The Los Angeles Theater, having announced all of its categories for audiences to vote on, and the show is looking to grow further in its fourth year with more interactive features and broadcasts in additional countries.

 Although the show is called The Game Awards, it’s more than just an awards show—it also breaks news and explores where video games are headed.
 This is proving to be a major attractor for both audiences and sponsors—especially since interest for mainstream awards shows begins to wane.
 That is underscored by the show’s mantra of reaching every gamer live on every video game screen, in addition to its continuous build-up of digital and social offerings to satiate multi-screen behavior among its digital viewership.